 No.10 Downing Street is the traditional home of the British PM .
 The shiny black door is one of the most famous front doors in the world, but unfortunately the street has been sealed off since 1989.
 You can only see it now through a big black iron gate.

-Piccadilly Circus is to London, what Times Square is to New York.
-It is famous for two things: the huge neon advertising signs, and the statue of Eros that adorns the central fountain.
-Most people think that he represents the Greek god of Love, but he was originally meant to be the Angel of Christian Charity.
+Piccadilly Circus is famous for the huge neon advertising signs, and the statue of Eros on the central fountain.
+Most people think that he represents the Greek god of Love, but he is actually the Angel of Christian Charity.